lab-v2/pyreason/docs/source/user_guide/pyreason_graphs.rst

 These attributes get transformed into "bounds".
 Bounds are between 0 (false) and 1 (true).
 The attribute value in Networkx, is translated into the lower bound in PyReason.

-When an attribiute is set to 0, the assumed upper bound is 1 which create [0,1], an inconsistant predicate.
+When an attribiute is set to 0, the assumed upper bound is 1 which creates [0,1], an inconsistant predicate.
 To avoid this, and make the bounds [0,0] set the attributes with a string.

 .. code:: python

     import networkx as nx